Staphylococcus/brain-from-brane/docs/04-information-systems/4-information-systems.md

 📍 **Altitude**: Medium (1,000-10,000 feet) - Conceptual Exploration

 Higher-order [information](../glossary.md#information) constructs—such as ideas, [cultural narratives](../glossary.md#cultural-narratives), languages, scientific theories, and [algorithms](../glossary.md#algorithms)—represent sophisticated organizational patterns that achieve causal influence through both active evolutionary dynamics and passive structural organization.
 These systems exhibit remarkable properties: they propagate across substrates, evolve through variation and selection, compete for resources, and exert profound influence on the thoughts, actions, and social structures of their hosts.
-While information systems themselves represent **organizational complexity** rather than genuine agency (following the gradient agency ontology of [Section 3d](../03-agents-as-information-processors/3d-agent-complexity-assessment-protocol.md)), they achieve causal efficacy through crystallization mechanisms and coupling with genuine [agents](../glossary.md#agent).
+While information systems themselves represent **organizational agency** rather than semantic agency (following the gradient agency ontology of [Section 3d](../03-agents-as-information-processors/3d-agent-complexity-assessment-protocol.md)), they achieve causal efficacy through crystallization mechanisms and coupling with genuine [agents](../glossary.md#agent).

 From the **pattern realism** perspective established in [Section 1](../01-pattern-realism/1-pattern-realism.md), these information systems are not abstract entities floating free of matter, but rather complex organizational patterns within the same [worldsheet](../glossary.md#worldsheet) fabric that constitutes physical reality.
 They represent high-level emergent structures in the information hierarchy—rising from [fundamental information](../glossary.md#fundamental-information) (vibrational modes of strings) through [organizational information](../glossary.md#organizational-information) (configurations of matter/energy) to [semantic information](../glossary.md#semantic-information) (meaning-making patterns interpreted by agents).